Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation: Practical Considerations

 In fact, fuzzing has recently been proposed specifically to improve the soundness of the evaluation of LLM-based code generators on the HumanEval and MBPP benchmarks \cite{EvalPlus}, where \passone (i.e., mean error across all benchmark tasks) was traditionally computed using five test inputs per task \cite{chen2021evaluating}.
 The technique EvalPlus constructs the input distributions $\gen$ in two stages: \begin{enumerate} \item \textbf{Seed Corpus Generation}: An LLM is prompted with the specification (or the ground truth implementation) to produce a set of canonical input examples. \item \textbf{Type-Aware Mutation}: These examples are mutated using transformations that preserve the input types but introduce variation (e.g., altering values, shuffling list contents, varying string formats). \end{enumerate}

 We observe that Stage~1 might introduce a bias where an LLM's generated code might appear to perform better on inputs generated by the same LLM, compared to inputs generated by another LLM.
 Hence, in our experiments, to provide a fair evaluation of all considered LLMs, we mitigate that potential bias by using the benchmark-provided test inputs as seed inputs.
-In practice, in the absence of existing test inputs, we suggest using the original method or discovering the seed corpus using greybox fuzzing (at the cost of testing efficiency) \cite{thinair}.
+In practice, in the absence of existing test inputs, we suggest using the original method or discovering the seed corpus using greybox fuzzings \cite{thinair}.